fchastanet/fchastanet.github.io/_posts/2016-10-15-docker_under_windows_with_shared_folder.md

             - ${MY_APP_PATH}:/var/www/app
 ...
 ```
-the keypoint here is the priviledge option.
+the keypoint here is the *priviledge* option.
 With this you can launch a bash with privileged rights (true root user) that can do things like mount, apt-get, ...
+Note that *privileged* option doesn't apply to the build phase.
+It's only applied to a running container.
+This is a restriction applied by docker, but it's not obvious from the docker-compose.yaml.

 Here the docker file associated to the service php
 ```bash